 Call for Laidlaw Scholarship project proposals

-It invests in talented and motivated undergraduate students, giving them the knowledge, skills and experience to become active global citizens and future leaders.
+The scheme invests in talented and motivated undergraduate students, giving them the knowledge, skills and experience to become active global citizens and future leaders.

-The programme is now operating at five UK universities, including Leeds, as well as several international institutions – and the network is continuing to expand.
+It’s now operating at five UK universities, including Leeds, as well as several international institutions – and the network is continuing to expand.

 Projects are encouraged to have an international dimension – e.g. a focus on another country or contain a global element.
 This may include an opportunity to spend all or part of the research period in an overseas university or placement.

-The scholarships aim to create an international network of diverse, passionate and ethical leaders who will reinvest their skills, knowledge and experience to help others succeed.
+The scholarships aim to create an international network of diverse, passionate and ethical leaders, who will reinvest their skills, knowledge and experience to help others succeed.

 Benefits for you